MrAkhileshKumawat/Blog-App/readme.md

 1. `cd Blog-App/`
 2. `npm install` to install the dependencies
 3. Create a .env file in the root directory of the project and update the required variable.
 You can use sample.env as the skeleton
 4. `npm start` to run the server.
-The server will run with auto reloading using nodemon.
+The server will run with auto reloading using nodemon

 ## run server with autoreload
   * `npm start`